jfinkels/flask-restless/docs/includes.rst

-To specify a default set of related resources to include when the client does not specify any `include` query parameter, use the ``includes`` keyword argument to the :meth:`APIManager.create_api` method.
+To specify a default set of related resources to include when the client does not specify any `include` query parameter, use the ``includes`` keyword argument to the :meth:`.APIManager.create_api` method.

 .. _Inclusion of Related Resources: http://jsonapi.org/format/#fetching-includes